The Twins Almanac for July

 Killebrew Starts Grand Slam Steak

-Harmon Killebrew hits the first of three Twins grand slams in a four-day span in a 9-3 win in Kansas City.
+Harmon Killebrew hit the first of three Twins grand slams over a four-day span in a 9-3 win in Kansas City on this date in 1961.

-Bob Allison hit one two days later on July 2 in a 7-6 home win over the White Sox, and Julio Becquer hit a pinch-hit walk-off grand slam for a 6-4 Twins win over the White Sox in the first game of a July 4th doubleheader (the Twins won the second game 4-2).
+Bob Allison hit one two days later on July 3 in a 7-6 home win over the White Sox, and Julio Becquer hit a pinch-hit walk-off grand slam for a 6-4 Twins win over the White Sox in the first game of a Fourth of July doubleheader.
+(The Twins won the second game 4-2.)

 The Twins hit eight grand slams during their inaugural season.
 That’s still the team record.
-Bob Allison hit three of them, establishing a team record later tied by Rod Carew (1976), Kent Hrbek (1985), Kirby Puckett (1992), and Torii Hunter (2007).
+Bob Allison hit three of them, establishing a team record tied by Rod Carew (1976), Kent Hrbek (1985), Kirby Puckett (1992), and Torii Hunter (2007), and broken by Royce Lewis with four in 2023.
 Killebrew holds the Twins career grand slam record with 10.

 July 1, 1973